ReproNim/OHBMEducation-2022/Exercise/README.md

 git config credential.helper 'cache --timeout=3600'
 ```

-Let's create your own specific subset of this dataset.
-You will receive an assigned set of cases at the class.
+Let's create your own specific working subset from this master dataset.
+You will receive an assigned set of cases for your working at the class.
 For this example, I will just take
 sub-RC4101 and sub-RC4227 as my assigned cases.
 Then
 1. Remove the sub-* directories that are **not** in your dataset
 2. Remove the lines of the *participants.tsv* file that are not for your subjects